-Lists are your filing cabinet; you only need a few of them to hold all of your records.
+Lists are your filing cabinet; you only need one (in some instances more than one) to hold all of your records.
 Lists are your macro-level of account organization.
 (For more info, see a Beginners Guide to Lists on the ActiveCampaign website).

 Tags are your file folders; you may need many of them to organize the contents of all of your records.
 Tags are your micro-level of account organization.
 (For more info, see a What Are Tags? on the ActiveCampaign website).

-The purpose of the Master List is to provide non-promotions, free, high-value content.
+The purpose of the weekly email broadcast segment to provide non-promotions, free, high-value content to contacts that wish to receive it.
 This includes any type of content marketing, such as blog or podcast updates, or upcoming (free!) events.

-The Special Offers & Promotions is the second entry point for any new contact.
-At the same time a contact is placed on your Master List, they are also placed on your Special Offers & Promotions list.
+The special offers & promotions segment is the next entry point for new contacts.
+At the same time, a contact is segmented into weekly broadcasts they are segmented into your special offers & promotions group.

 The purpose of the Special Offers & Promotions list is to deliver promotion content.
 This includes new offers, product or service launches, or affiliate launches.

-Within this list, you can use tags to segment your contacts based on interests (such as joining a waitlist for a product), or what they do or do not want to receive more information on.
+Within this segment, you can use additional tags to further segment your contacts based on interests (such as joining a waitlist for a product), or what they do or do not want to receive more information on.

 Note: it’s important to include an opt-out option for contacts during promotional sequences so that they don’t have to unsubscribe from everything, just what they do not want to see.

-The purpose of this list is to provide specific communications for your paying customers.
+The purpose of this segment is to provide specific communications to your paying customers.
 This could include product updates, new features, or even special customer-only promotions.

-Within this list, you can use tags to segment your contacts based on what they have purchased as well as interest in additional products or services.
+Within this list, you can create further segments specific to what they have purchased as well as interest in additional products or services.